EmmaRubiH/portfolio1-carpenter/README.md

 * The section special carpentry i got the idee frome love running.
 I mixed it with flexbox in my own way.

 ### Media
-* The image from the section special carpentry i got from -
+* The image from the section special carpentry was taken from - https://images.staticjw.com/sni/9922/snickare1.jpg

 * the icons in Nav, about us and footer was taken from - [Font Awesome](https://fontawesome.com/)